SHELTON, Conn.—June 30, 2008

 Shapiro noted that HSS is an innovator in joint replacement surgery and perfected minimally invasive instruments and procedures for hip and knee surgery as well as spine surgery that speed recovery and reduce hospital stays.
 "As national leaders in the use of regional rather than general anesthesia, our surgeons annually perform more than 20,000 surgeries at the Hospital," he added.

-HSS physicians from its Sports Medicine and Shoulder Service are associated with the New York Mets, New York Football Giants, New York Knicks, Nets Basketball and the New York Red Bulls Soccer among many other leading sports organizations.
+HSS physicians from its Sports Medicine Service are associated with the New York Mets, New York Football Giants, New York Knicks, Nets Basketball and the New York Red Bulls Soccer among many other leading sports organizations.
 In addition, HSS sports medicine specialists serve on the U.S. Olympic Committee medical staff team that will cover the 2008 Games in Beijing.

 With a physician network comprising more than 90,000 physician and provider office locations, Health Net is one of the largest health plans in the Northeast, offering a full array of open-access products and coordination for multi-region employers.